 Dry cough in babies and toddlers can cause much distress if not taken care of in the right way.
 But across the globe pediatricians advise against the use of over-the-counter drugs for treating the same because of the potential risk of side effects of such drugs.
 This is the reason why mothers rely on the age old natural ways and home remedies for dry cough in babies and toddlers.

 When your baby has a cough without any phlegm or mucus, it is called dry cough.
-If persistent, it can leave your little one’s chest and tummy sore make him exhausted.
-Dry coughs are especially prominent during evenings and night.
+If persistent, it can leave your little one’s chest and tummy sore and make him exhausted.
+Dry coughs are especially prominent during evenings and nights.

 If you are a first-time mom and your little munchkin is suffering from dry cough, there are a few things you need to know before you explore the home remedies for dry cough in babies and toddlers.
 This article is divided into three.
 The first part deals with the causes, second, the reason why it is advisable to use home remedies for dry cough in babies and toddlers and last part about home remedies for dry cough in babies and toddlers.